-This pattern help the users by providing them necessary statuses without sacrificing content real estate, which means that users can consume the content and get other relative data to that piece of content (in this case the lack of comments).
+This solution help the users by providing them necessary statuses without sacrificing content real estate, which means that users can consume the content and get other relative data to that piece of content (in this case the lack of comments).

-Although, in this case the pattern is mainly a Call to Action that invites the users to comment, this type of rolling text can be used to provide further information to the user in situations where the amount of real estate is limited.
+Although, in this case the solution is mainly a Call to Action that invites the users to comment, this type of rolling text can be used to provide further information to the user in situations where the amount of real estate is limited.

 Click the heart to save to your favorites